 The investigators reviewed the resident’s medical records and Quarterly MDS (Minimum Data Set) Assessment dated July 2, 2016, that revealed that the resident “requires extensive assistance of two staff members for bed mobility.”
 The resident’s Incident Report dated July 1, 2016 “revealed the resident was assessed to have bruising to the left heel which was determined to be caused by movement of the resident’s legs and the resident hitting his/her head on the bed.”
 The injury involved a 5.0 cm x 6.0 cm purple/blue-appearing bruise.

 Do you believe that your loved one was victimized by residents, caregivers or visitors while living at Campbellsville Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Taylor County victims of mistreatment living in long-term facilities including nursing homes in Campbellsville.
+Our network of attorneys fights aggressively on behalf of Taylor County victims of mistreatment living in long-term facilities including nursing homes in Campbellsville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.